 Introduction

-At times over the last few years journalism in the UK has been as much the subject of the news as its purveyor.
+Journalism in the UK has become the subject of the news as much as its purveyor.
 Scandals both in the press and in television reporting such as phone hacking scandals at the News of the World and more recently The Mirror, along with the reporting around Jimmy Saville have brought to public attention some of the stresses and strains facing journalism in times of economic pressure and evolving technologies.
 However, these uncertain times do not seem to have dampened the enthusiasm to enter the profession with journalism and related courses still growing in number (Ramsden, 2012).
-Therefore it is perhaps worth examining how journalistic values, knowledge and skills are represented to the public and to potential future journalists.
-With this in mind this paper examines the competing public discourses around the requirements for the next generation of journalists by those involved in the education and practice of journalism – that of academic thought, journalism educators, industry accreditation bodies and of employers and journalists in the wider media landscape.
+Consequently, it is perhaps worth examining how journalistic values, knowledge and skills are represented to the public and to potential future journalists.
+With this in mind this paper examines the competing public discourses around the requirements for the next generation of journalists by those involved in the education, training and practice of journalism – discourses of academic thought, journalism educators, industry accreditation bodies and of employers and journalists in the wider media landscape.
 It aims to identify the various discursive constructions of journalism and to highlight any tensions between them.
+It is specifically concerned with this construction as it applies to the legacy media, that is, traditional news organisations with full-time permanent staff and freelancers and where a majority of British journalists are still employed (National Council for Training for Journalists, 2013)

 Journalism in the UK

-The definition of the role and work of the ‘journalist’ has variously been seen as apprentice-based trade where workers are wage-earners engaged in white-collar work – the ‘hack’; or as a creative activity autonomously carried out – the ‘Hemingway’; or as a highly professionalised high-status occupation carried out by graduates - the ‘correspondent’.
+The definition of the role and work of the ‘journalist’ has variously been seen as an apprentice-based trade where workers are wage-earners engaged in white-collar work – the ‘hack’; or as a creative activity autonomously carried out – the ‘Hemingway’; or as a highly professionalised high-status occupation carried out by graduates - the ‘correspondent’.
 In his overview of the job, Michael Bromley explains how journalism sits across a number of definitions: ‘While, strictly speaking, neither a profession nor a craft, it has displayed many of the characteristics of both’ (Bromley, 1997, p330).

 The tenets of journalism ethical values and practice are also somewhat vague.
 Lewis remarks that ‘journalism as a profession is strangely elusive about its purpose’ (Lewis, 2006, p308), and as Breed noted as long ago as the 1950s (Breed, 1955) and others have concurred since, a journalist’s ethics and knowledge are largely garnered from colleagues and managers.
 Practice and ethics are not explicitly spelt out but absorbed through socialisation.
 As such journalism has been more accurately characterised as a ‘semi-profession’ (Tunstall 1971, Tumber and Prentoulis, 2005) where practitioners are expected to conduct themselves according to certain practices and ethics, even though the details of these practices and ethics are seldom agreed across the industry.
 As Örnebring points out, whilst some journalists may bear some ‘antipathy’ towards the idea of journalism as a profession ‘most journalists would probably consider themselves professionals, or at the very least aspire to a certain level of professionalism’ (Örnebring, 2013, p37, original italics).